GridGain-Demos/gridgain-kafka-replication-demo/README.md

-# gridgain-kafka-replication-demo
-Real-time replication between GridGain clusters with Apache Kafka
+# Changes Replication Between GridGain Clusters Demo

+The demo shows how to use Apache Kafka for changes replication between two separate GridGain clusters.

 Architecture and configuration process is described here: https://www.gridgain.com/docs/latest/integrations/kafka/kc-ex-replication.
 At the same time, this demo has everything configured and it already can be started without any additional steps.

+## Prerequisites
+You have Docker installed.
+Please use this guide if you don’t have it yet: https://www.docker.com/get-started

 ## Runnable scripts
     start.sh starts containers needed for demo.